Jasper-Hilven/Grt-language/README.md

-# test-counterclockwise
+# grt

-A Clojure library designed to ... well, that part is up to you.
+A language exercise

 ## Usage

-FIXME
+Training clojure by building a lexer and parser

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Jasper Hilven

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.